Skip to main content

 Validation

-The program checks the whitelist (if enabled), validates slippage protection, and applies any configured fee
+The program checks the allowlist (if enabled), validates slippage protection, and applies any configured fee

 3